zhangxin00/tide/E2-reverse-engineering/README.md

 1. Run `make` to compile our code.
 2. Run `bash run.sh` to run the testing code.
-3. Run `python3 plot-for-fig6.py` to plot the figure.
+3. Run `python3 plot-for-fig6.py` to plot the figure using the latest results.
+Run `python3 plot-for-fig6.py results*` to plot the figure using target results.

 # Expected results